-From my clients
+From OUR clients

 “Very professional and highly knowledgeable.
 Quick to react to request and make you feel like a top priority.
 I was referred by a friend and very thankful for it.
 I would highly recommend her services.”